 Are winter tyres a waste of money?
 Well, winter tyres are not only lifesavers in snowy or icy conditions, they also improve traction in any dry or wet conditions below 7C°.
-Now that the snow has fallen and the temperature is dropping ice will undoubtedly soon follow, driving is becoming a concerning task.
+Now that the snow has fallen, and the temperature is dropping, ice will undoubtedly soon follow and driving will become a concerning task.
 However, can winter tyres help in reducing this fear, and can they really save your life?
 To answer these questions, we have compiled a list of reasons why getting your winter tyres fitted really can save your life:

 1. BETTER STOPPING

 Did you know that your braking distances can double when driving in wet weather conditions?
 So even just lightly braking in wet, icy or snowy conditions can be extremely dangerous.
 But by getting your winter tyres fitted it is found that they can reduce your stopping distance by up to 11 metres.
 As the road will be much harder to grip if it’s covered in water or ice, but what the everyday driver doesn’t realise is that their braking distance is also influenced by a prevailing temperature.
 So not only could this prevent you from having an accident, but it could also save your life.

 Slow down, it might seem blatantly obvious but, it’s far easier to control your car if you drive just that little bit slower than you would say, during the summer months.
 For example, If you’re driving and you suddenly notice a patch of ice on the road ahead you should slow your speed down by at least 10 mph, as your stopping distance will be longer than it would be in good weather.